 The big question that faced developers for years concerned both of these factors.
 How do you keep a user interested while engaging their wallets?
 In order to retain your clients, you need to hold their attention.
 A quality interface engages the user and won’t let them drift away from your application.
 Unfortunately, traditional advertising would do exactly that!
 When a user clicked on an advertisement inserted into a mobile application, they were whisked away to a distant website, often unable to find their way back to the place they started…the app.
 So how do you enjoy a mobile app without being taken to a web browser solely for advertiser content?

 In 2009, Apple and Google got into a bidding war over a tech start-up which introduced a unique solution to that question.
 That solution integrated high-quality advertising directly into a mobile application’s operating platform.
 Google won the bidding war and acquired what would later be released as AdMob.
-The competitor of this was iAd, introduced as a new component of Apple’s iOS 4 operating system.
+The competitor of this was the now-defunct iAd, introduced as a new component of Apple’s iOS 4 operating system.
 Both provided customized, high-quality content, able to engage the user on many levels.
 This advertising platform, within a mobile platform, allowed the developer to engage the user with content, without taking them away from the app of their choice.

 Both advertising platforms address a considerable business opportunity.
 Unfortunately, iAd was never able to conquer a majority of the market.
 After a few years on the market, iAd has had more than its share of challenges.